dotnet/ai-samples/README.md

 ## .NET Foundation

-.NET Interative Notebooks for C# is a [.NET Foundation](https://www.dotnetfoundation.org/projects) project.

 There are many .NET related projects on GitHub.

 - [.NET home repo](https://github.com/Microsoft/dotnet) - links to 100s of .NET projects, from Microsoft and the community.